How to Bet on Sports Online in Pennsylvania in 2021

 Each of the five has indicated that they expect their online platforms to be in operation within the first month or two of 2019.

 Just like their physical counterparts, all of the online platforms will be fully overseen and regulated.
 Unlike the unregulated offshore sports betting options that can be accessed from Pennsylvania, you will be able to use these services in confidence.
+Some bettors are tempted to use VPNs to spoof their locations, however, sportsbooks have turned to technology in order to catch location fraudsters.
+Check out our guide to GeoGuard to learn more about the app sportsbooks are using to catch location fraudsters.

 It remains to be seen what form the online platform will take.
 Most likely, each sportsbook will have a dedicated app that you will be able to download from the app store, while many will also have a website version you can access from your computer.